Daniel Craig’s Stunt Double and the Secrets of the Iconic James Bond Motorcycle Chase in ‘Skyfall’

 English explained that both motorcycles were identical Honda CRF250R dirt bikes.
 The film crew painted Patrice’s bike to look like a police motorcycle.
 They also roughed up Bond’s bike, then hung hard saddlebags off it.

-In the first part of this James Bond motorcycle chase, 007 chases the bad guy through a crowded outdoor market, between cars, and down narrow alleys.
+In the first part of this James Bond motorcycle chase, 007 pursues the bad guy through a crowded outdoor market, between cars, and down narrow alleys.

 English added that stunt performers play much of the crowd in the chase scene.
 Vehicle drivers are stuntpeople too, each with a carefully planned route they repeat during each take.
 So what appears to be a chaotic series of near misses is actually an orchestrated dance.